jito-foundation/ncn-portal/blog_content/posts/about-jito-restaking/about-jito-restaking.md

 Operators are entities responsible for running the NCN software.
 After registering through the restaking program, operators can:

-- Add or remove support for vaults
+- Add or remove support for Vaults
 - Add or remove support for NCNs

 #### Vaults